Libraries are open from 9 am to 9 pm today

-Your library card allows you to borrow items in the library collection for free.
+Your library card allows you to borrow items from the library.
 Your card also allows you to use library computers, read e-books, listen to audiobooks, stream movies, download music and more.

-Library cards are free to all people who live in the City of Kitchener, or within the Region of Waterloo.
+Kitchener Public Library cards are free to all people who live in the city of Kitchener or within the Regional Municipality of Waterloo.

-If you live outside the Region, you may obtain a library card for $44 per year, or $22 for six months.
+If you live outside the Region, you may obtain a Kitchener Public Library card for $44 per year, or $22 for six months.
 Visitors staying in the Region of Waterloo may obtain a six-week library card for $5.

 How to Get a Library Card